4 Different Types of Busbar Schemes in power substations│Electronicsinfos

 Advantages of Double Bus bar

-• in this scheme, we shift the complete load on each bus bar
+• In this scheme, we shift the complete load on each bus bar.

-• maintenance is easy
+• their maintenance is easy.

-• used in extra high voltages
+• it is used in extra high voltages.

-• this scheme provides continuity of supply
+• The double bus bar scheme provides continuity of supply.

-• protected and stable scheme
+• it is a protected and stable scheme.

-• the consumer is not affected
+• The end consumer is not affected during maintenance.

 Disadvantages of Double Bus bar

-• this scheme is complex as compared to the single bus bar scheme
+• This scheme is complex as compared to the single bus bar scheme

 Ring Bus Bar Scheme

 The ring bus bar scheme, also known as the meshing scheme, represents a specific configuration used in electrical power substations and switchyards.
 In this arrangement, circuit breakers and bus bars are connected in series, forming a ring-like structure.
-This scheme is recognized for its stability, and its operation ensures continuous power supply in normal conditions while allowing for fault isolation during abnormal situations.

 ring bus scheme